PostHog/posthog.com/contents/handbook/people/team-structure/core-experience.md

 ## Mission

-To create the easiest way to discover insights about products and users
+To create the easiest way to discover insights about products and its users

 ## Responsibilities